Move Mundane to Make Magic

 To make the dressing:

-Whisk together the eggs, sugar, corn flour, mustard.
+1. Whisk together the eggs, sugar, corn flour, and mustard.

-Add the vinegar, water and bring to the boil over a low heat.
+2. Add the vinegar and water, then bring to a boil over low heat.
 Simmer for 3 minutes until corn flour is cooked and the sauce has thickened.

 SALAD: